droes19/paraphrase-be/README.md

 - ✅ Integration with Anthropic Claude API
 - ✅ Error handling and validation
 - ✅ CORS configuration for frontend communication
-- ✅ Shuttle deployment configuration
+- ✅ Docker and cloud deployment configuration

 ### In Progress
 - 🔄 Comprehensive test coverage